fbrinker/adminer-plugin-PasswordProtection/README.md

 To generate your own sha1 password hash, you can use online tools like [sha1-online](http://www.sha1-online.com/).

 ### Contribution
-Feel free to create pull requests. :)
+Feel free to create forks and pull requests. :)